sjsingh91/EDGAR-Crawling-using-Python/README.md

 2) Run api.py to extract the file names on the basis of conditions as per your need.

 3) Save the data to directory in text format

+Its the basic code, you can make it more useful by changing the condition as input element, where you can enter the conditions as per the requirement.